Academic Year 2024-25

 Office of the Dean of Students (DOS):

-The DOS office is often notified about students at risk from other campus personnel, students, family members, or community members, either by phone, email, in person during on-call hours, or through an electronic report (CARE referral).
-The DOS Office also receives incident reports from Residence Life and University Police.
-The DOS office follows up on notifications of a student thought to be at risk by requesting that the student come in to meet with a member of the DOS, most often a DOS Case Manager.
-Following such a meeting, the DOS determines whether the student should be added to the BIT or CARE Team list and requests releases to the appropriate resources (such as Medical Services or Counseling & Psychological Services).
+The DOS is often notified about students at risk from other campus personnel, students, family members, or community members, either by phone, email, in person during on-call hours, or through an electronic report (CARE referral).
+The DOS also receives incident reports from University Student Housing and University Police.
+The DOS follows up on CARE referrals by requesting that the student come in to meet with a DOS staff member, most often a DOS Case Manager.
+Following such a meeting, the DOS will likely work collectively with a campus multi-disciplinary CARE team that requests releases of information to the appropriate resources (such as Student Health or Counseling & Psychological Services).
 The DOS makes referrals to CPS to facilitate assessment and treatment for those at risk of suicide, or those who would benefit from counseling.
 At times, the DOS personnel will walk a student to CPS to be seen for a crisis or urgent appointment.
-The BIT Team discusses and tracks students who may be at risk and makes recommendations for support and referral to campus or community resources.
+The CARE Team discusses students who may be at risk and makes recommendations for support and referral to campus or community resources.

 In situations where an at-risk student is not willing to seek CPS/campus services, the DOS can be contacted to initiate contact with the student of concern.
 DOS staff can invite that student to a meeting where a referral to CPS or appropriate campus agency can be made.
 The DOS Office has an on-call staff member available each day to meet with students.
 DOS staff often reach out to parents or other agencies to support students who are suicidal or in crisis.
 DOS staff can also be contacted to consult about options for support or to share concerns.